 Nux vomica will also be on time to pick you up at the airport.
 His car will likewise be clean and with a full tank of gas, and like Aurum, he will be early and will have thought of everything; but, on careful inspection, you might find you’re better off taking a cab!
 Nux vomica will make you feel uncomfortable the whole way home!
 He will find fault with everything: the traffic, the driving conditions, the car in front of him will be moving too slow for the impatient Nux vomica, and he will find you to be infuriating and ill-mannered because you are looking out the window and not at him, and you are too quiet which can only mean that you don’t appreciate that he has come to pick you up at great sacrifice; plus which, he brought you food and you’re not eating it!
 He presumes you have filled up on junk food so he launches into a lecture about what will happen to you if you continue to eat so irresponsibly and informs you that colon cancer is no laughing matter!
 This leads him to report that he doesn’t understand you at all, that you have been a big disappointment to him, that you are on a track to nowhere, that you associate with all the wrong people; and again, your silence continues to irritate him, as clearly if you had any manners at all, you would know how to hold a conversation with somebody; so, he asks if there’s something about him you find offensive?
 And you dare not say, “As a matter of fact, yes!
 I find you abusive, rude, cruel, arrogant, toxic and quarrlesome–kind of like Archie Bunker!”
 Nux vomica does not take well to criticism!
 He will throw it right back in your face!
 “I am abusive?
 So this is the thanks I get!
 Now you listen here, young lady, you would do well to pay attention to everything I have to say!”

 Why is Nux vomica doing this?
 Why can’t he accept tranquility?
 Why can’t he relax and be quiet?
-Because Nux vomica is highly sensitive–sensitive to all stimuli: noise, odors, light, moral impressions… Quietude only serves to amplify all the things that are supposedly “wrong” around him.
+Because Nux vomica is highly sensitive–sensitive to all stimuli: noise, odors, light, moral impressions… Quietude only serves to amplify all the things that are supposedly “wrong” in his vicinity.
 Mistakes are being made left and right (according to him), and everyone would do well to benefit from a piece of his mind!
 Everything bothers him!
 The neighbor in the next apartment bothers him.
-If he’s talking too loud, Nux vomica will commence shouting and banging on the walls telling him to shut up, while Sulphur and Lycopodium enjoy the ambient noises of neighbors, Nux vomica is intensely irritated by it.
+If he’s talking too loud, Nux vomica will commence shouting and banging on the walls telling him to be quiet, while Sulphur and Lycopodium enjoy the ambient noises of neighbors, Nux vomica is intensely irritated by it.
 Everything irritates Nux vomica, he requires constant humoring and placating to keep him from going on the attack!
 This is why he is better at work.
 When he’s at work, he has something to “chew” on, something to occupy him, something to concentrate his talents and abilities on.
 When there is nothing…nothing but silence…he notices everything!
 Something has been moved!
 His paper-weight is not where he left it, there’s a crumb on the kitchen table, dinner is 5 minutes late, he’s starting to get very irritated and I think he’s about to explode!

 Meet Archie Bunker (“All In The Family”), who will demonstrate Nux vomica for you: